leangjia/blender_docs/manual/editors/outliner/selecting.rst

    By default, selecting data-blocks in the Outliner will select the respective objects, bones, and sequences in the 3D Viewport and Video Sequencer.
    Selections in the 3D Viewport and Video Sequencer will be synced to each Outliner.
-   To disable selection syncing, turn off the toggle in the `filter`_ popover.
+   To disable selection syncing, turn off the toggle in the :ref:`filter <editors-outliner-interface-filter>` popover.

 Children of a data-block can also be selected by clicking the icon that is displayed to the right of the parent data-block's name.